yggdrasilts/axiosfit/CONTRIBUTING.md

 The **header** is mandatory and the **scope** of the header is optional.

 Any line of the commit message cannot be longer 160 characters!
-This allows the message to be easier to read on Gitlab as well as in various git tools.
+This allows the message to be easier to read on Github as well as in various git tools.

-Footer should contain a [closing reference to an issue](https://docs.gitlab.com/ee/user/project/issues/managing_issues.html#closing-issues) if any.
+Footer should contain a [closing reference to an issue](https://help.github.com/articles/closing-issues-via-commit-messages/) if any.

 Samples: <!-- (even more [samples](https://github.com/nestjs/nest/commits/master)) -->